filmography.org

 Cinematography: Dean Cundey [Director of Photography]

-Edited by: Todd C Ramsay [Editor]
+Edited by: Todd C. Ramsay [Editor]

 Music Composed by John Carpenter [Original Music Composer]